Cycles in Color-Critical Graphs: Introduction

 We also apply our technique to the more general problem of $H$-coloring.
 A {\it homomorphism} from a graph $G$ to a graph $H$ is a map $\phi\st V(G)\to V(H)$ such that $uv\in E(G)$ implies $\phi(u)\phi(v)\in E(H)$.
 A homomorphism into $H$ is also called an {\it $H$-coloring}.
 A proper $k$-coloring is simply a $K_k$-coloring, where $K_k$ is the complete graph with $k$ vertices.
 The $H$-coloring problem becomes more complicated when $H$ is not complete because there are more ways for a coloring to violate an edge.
 An ordinary proper coloring requires colors on adjacent vertices to be distinct, but this is no longer enough.

 The {\it circular clique} $K_{k:d}$ has vertex set $\ZZ_k$ and edge set $\{ij\st d\le j-i\le k-d\}$.
 The complete graph $K_k$ is simply the circular clique $K_{k:1}$.
-Homomorphism into $K_{k:d}$ is called {\it $(k,d)$-coloring} and a graph having a $(k,d)$-coloring is $(k,d)$-colorable.
+Homomorphism into $K_{k:d}$ is called {\it $(k,d)$-coloring}, and a graph having a $(k,d)$-coloring is {\it $(k,d)$-colorable}.
 When $G$ has an edge, $(k,d)$-coloring requires $k\ge2d$.
 The {\it circular chromatic number} $\chi_c$ of a graph $G$ is the least $k/d$ such that $G$ is $(k,d)$-colorable.
 In particular, if $k'/d'\le k/d$, then $K_{k':d'}$ is $K_{k:d}$-colorable.
 See Zhu~\cite{Zhu1,Zhu2} for surveys on this topic.

 Zhu~\cite{Zhu3} extended Tuza's result to circular coloring.
-Given an orientation of a graph $G$, and a cycle $C$ in $G$ viewed in a consistent direction, let $C^-$ denote the set of edges in $C$ that $C$ follows opposite to the orientation of $G$.
+Given an orientation of a graph $G$, and given a cycle $C$ in $G$ viewed in a consistent direction, let $C^-$ denote the set of edges in $C$ oriented oppositely to their orientation of $G$.
 Zhu proved that if $G$ has an orientation such that $\C{E(C)}/|C^-|\le k/d$ for every cycle $C$ (in each direction) such that $d\C{E(C)}$ is congruent modulo $k$ to some value in $\{1,\ldots,2d-1\}$, then $G$ is $(k,d)$-colorable.